 In the year since Hurricane Harvey devastated the Gulf Coast, we have been following the recovery of Port Aransas.
 Just one month after Harvey, we reported that Port Aransas was struggling to recover.
 Then, we checked in 6 months later to find that the city was still struggling but was hoping for spring break tourism to boost the local economy.

-Following a Spring Break that was more successful than projected, Port Aransas shortened its recovery estimation from 5 years to 2 years.
+Following a spring break that was more successful than projected, Port Aransas shortened its recovery estimation from 5 years to 2 years.
 However, the community still had massive steps to take before it reached real full recovery.

 Today, more good news has emerged for the residents of the small tourist destination: the town is receiving more funds for rebuilding, and a massive $1.3 billion-dollar development is moving forward.

-Two Large Grants for Recovery
+Two Large Grants Awarded for Recovery

-A $1.3 Billion Invest Moves Forward
+$1.3 Billion Investment Moves Forward

+October continued to be a month of good news for Port Aransas after developers revealed that they are moving forward with a $1.3 billion expansion of Cinnamon Shore.
+The investment will bring the development into its second phase of development.
 The second phase was initially supposed to begin in the summer of 2017.
 However, Harvey’s landfall meant that the development’s progress was significantly delayed.
-Though it suffered minor damage, construction resources were devoted to rebuilding the homes and businesses of Port Aransas residents.
+Though it suffered minor damage, construction resources were devoted to rebuilding the homes and businesses be;longing to Port Aransas residents.

 If you are still struggling to receive a claim for damages caused by Hurricane Harvey, call our hurricane damage insurance lawyers at (888) 400-2101 for a free consultation.